proseltd/Telepathy-Community/README.md

 Options:
 - **'--target', '-t' [CHAT]**

 this option will identify the target of the scan.
-The specified chat must be public.
+The specified chat must be public or have a private link.
 To get the chat name, look for the 't.me/chatname' link, and subtract the 't.me/'.

 For example: